 Arthur enlisted in Bradford on 10 November 1899, joining 2nd Bn Royal Scots (Infantry).
 He was 21.
 He served in South Africa from 1900 to 1902 and in India from 1902 to 1907, where he became a qualified telegraphist.
 He extended his army service and joined II Corps, 3rd Div, 8th Brigade, A Coy, 2 Royal Scots.

-He married Mary Ann Waterhouse in the spring of 1910.
-By the time of the 1911 England Census he was working as a dyers labourer.
+He married Mary Ann Waterhouse in 1910.
+By the time of the 1911 England Census he was working as a dyer's labourer.